-1. Introduction
+Introduction

 Finance is one of the most important inputs for economic activity and also nation's development.
-In development economics, the earlier theories considered labour, capital, institutions, etc. as important factors contributing to the growth and development of an economy.
-These theories hardly considered the role of finance in economic growth and development.
+In development economics, the earlier theories considered labour, capital, institutions, etc. as important factors contributing to the growth development of an economy.
+These theories hardly considered the role of in economic growth development.
 This is because they were based on the assumption that markets are perfect and there are no frictions.
-However, in the course of time, the research done by Nobel Laureates like Joseph Stiglitz and George Akerlof and many others emphasized the role of financial markets in the real economy.
-Hence, now finance is attributed as the brain of an economic system and most economies strive to make their financial systems more efficient.
-Financial inclusion denotes delivery of financial services at an affordable cost to the vast sections of the disadvantaged and lowincome groups.
+Finance is attributed as the brain of an economic system and most economies strive to make their financial systems more efficient.
+Financial inclusion denotes delivery of financial services at an affordable cost to the vast sections of disadvantaged and low-income groups.
 The various financial services include credit, savings, insurance and payments and remittance facilities.
 The objective of financial inclusion is to extend the scope of activities of the organized financial system to include within its ambit people with low incomes.
-In India financial inclusion first rnade its mark in 2005, in a small village of Mangalam in Pondicherry, where all households were provided banking facilities (Dr.Baran Ganguli 2015)
+In India financial inclusion firstly made its mark in 2005, in a small village of

+Mangalam in Pondicherry, where all households were provided banking facilities.